RedHatInsights/insights-host-inventory/docs/_index.md

 and follow the [generic filter query parameter syntax](https://github.com/RedHatInsights/insights-api-common-rails#usage).

-not every field in system profile may be used in filters, following is a list of system profile fields that may be used to filter hosts:
+Not every field in system profile may be used in filters.
+The following is a list of system profile fields that may be used to filter hosts:

 | Field |Type |
 | ----------- | ----------- |